 With the operation delete-snapshot-repository you can delete an existing snapshot repository.
-The delete-snapshot-repository operation supports the following parameter:

 • repository (mandatory): The name of the snapshot repository to delete.

 This is an administrative operation.
 Metrics are not reported by default.
 Reporting can be forced by setting include-in-reporting to true.